 Q:

-Can I join if I have Medicare or Medicaid?
+Can I join if I have Medicare, Medicaid, or Tricare Prime as my insurance?

 A:

-If you have Medicare, you can join, but you will be responsible for paying the membership fee.
+If you have Medicare, you may join, but you will be responsible for paying the membership fee.
 Tests done outside of the direct primary

 care office can be charged through Medicare if they are covered services.
-Members will need to sign a “Medicare Opt-Out” form that
+Medicare members will need to sign a “Medicare Opt-Out” form that

 Q: